veelenga/jira_report/README.md

   GSM-364 -  Migration of existing units
 ```

+`url`, `username`, `password` and some other parameters can be added to [configuration file](#configuration).
+Also you can use mixed approach (keep some options in file, others enter from command line).
+For example if you do not want to keep password in configuration file, just don't, you will be asked.

 ##Configuration
 Path to configuration file can be specified by `-c` command line argument. `~/.jira-report` is default.